What Is Dysarthria?

 Types of Dysarthria

-Dysarthria is classified into different types based on the area of the nervous system affected and the nature of the speech impairment - some examples include:
+Dysarthria is classified by the area of the nervous system affected and the nature of the speech impairment - some examples include:

 Symptoms of Dysarthria